pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

             page = doc.newPage(-1,              # new output page with rx dimensions width = rx.width,
                                height = rx.height)
+            page.showPDFpage(
-            xref = page.showPDFpage(page.rect,  # fill all new page with the image src,        # input document
+                    page.rect,  # fill all new page with the image src,        # input document
                     spage.number, # input page number
-                                    subrect = rx, # which part to use of input page reuse_xref = xref) # copy input page once only
+                    subrect = rx, # which part to use of input page )

     # that's it, save output file
     doc.save("poster-" + src.name,